counter

 TPU Sheets

 TPU sheets provide unmatchable performance and quality for specific products.
-Among the most common application for TPU fils are textile coatings, inflatables, garments, adhesives, and barrier films.
+Among the most common applications for TPU fils are textile coatings, inflatables, garments, adhesives, and barrier films.

 Seals & Gaskets